-Preliminary Proof of Concept
+Preliminary proof of concept

-The prototype was built in the Unity 3D, that is a game development platform [22] using Vuforia [23] as the Augmented Reality technology.
-It was used as a printed marker in a banner size A0 as can be seen in Figure 2.
+The prototype was built in Unity 3D, a game development platform [22], using Vuforia [23] as the AR technology.
+Here, it was used as a printed marker in banner size (A0), as shown in Figure 2.

-.

-After the first test, a small “pocket” marker was printed, as can be seen in Figure 3.
+After the first test, a small ‘pocket’ marker was printed, as shown in Figure 3.

-This app was developed after meetings with instructors and practice flights with students.
-The assessment was made based on how pilots perform a checklist before departure in aircraft.
-A sketch was shown with the first placement of instruments and buttons.
+The app was developed after several meetings with the instructors and several practice flights with the students.
+The assessment was made based on how pilots perform a checklist before departure in the aircraft.
+A sketch was shown with the first placement of the instruments and buttons.
 The size of the panel was presented and the quality of the generated 3D image was tested.
-The result had good aesthetic value and high definition, but still presented little interactivity.
-After the first phase, an increment was done where animations were created and placed in the first menu item, the idea was presenting each item in the manual according to the order in which it appears from left to right, following the checklist found in the manual.
+The result exhibited good aesthetic quality and high definition, but still presented little interactivity.
+After the first phase, an enhancement was applied where various animations were created and placed in the first menu item, the idea being to present each item in the manual according to the order in which it appears from left to right, following the checklist found in the manual.
 For each instrument or button displayed, a green highlight appears, as shown in Figure 4.

-This step was not planned with this type of indication, but with the feedback given in the meetings and discussions, determining that the first step in the study of the checklist was not to start with the checklist steps.
-It was more interesting to present all the instruments and buttons first, and just after that, begin the checklist, using animations of objects and instruments.
+This step was not planned with this type of indication, but with the feedback given in the meetings and discussions, we determined that the first step in the study of the checklist was not to start with the checklist steps.
+In fact, it was more interesting to present all the instruments and buttons first before moving on to the checklist, using various animations of objects and instruments.

-The Prototype, which ended up acquiring an unexpected new feature, described above previously, now has the item in the menu where it is possible to understand not only the names and functions of the buttons, but also, the kind of movement it performs.
-If it is a turn, in this case, it is evidenced in three dimensions, for example: if it is 45 or 90 degrees, if it is pushed/pull-type button, or if it is an on/off switch.
-Thereby, it is possible to closely visualize the movement of the mixture control, which consists of a button and a lever that must be pressed at the same time.
+The prototype, which ended up acquiring the unexpected new feature described above, now featured the item in the menu that makes it possible to understand not only the names and functions of the buttons but also the kind of movement it performs.
+If this movement is a turn, it is evidenced in terms of three dimensions: whether it is, for example, 45 ⁰ or 90 ⁰, whether it is a push/pull-type button, or whether it is an on/off switch.
+As such, it is possible to closely visualise the movement of the mixture control, which consists of a button and a lever that must be pressed at the same time.